Table of Contents

 There are four different types of error on the 1973 D Penny.
 The penny has a Double die, off-center striking, pre-punched mintmark & die-break errors.
 The value of these 1973 D Error Penny depends on the type of error.

 It’s reasonable to assume it’s what’s known as a “double die” sort of coin mistake.
-The off-center striking, which results in a crescent-shaped blank region on the impacted coin, is one of the most prevalent faults. e-punched Mintmark Penny from 1973.
+The off-center striking, which results in a crescent-shaped blank region on the impacted coin, is one of the most prevalent faults.
+E-punched Mintmark Penny from 1973.
 IE Pennies & Die Break Pennies from 1973

 Most off-center mistakes are about 1% or 2% off-center, and while technically an error, they aren’t often severe enough to warrant a premium.
-Nine hundred seventy-three pennies that are 5% to 10% off-center, on the other hand, can fetch $10 to $20. f you locate one that’s 50 per cent off-center but still has all of the date and mintmark, you’ve struck gold — a coin like that is worth more than $100!
+On the other hand, nine hundred seventy-three pennies that are 5% to 10% off-center can fetch $10 to $20.
+If you locate one that’s 50 percent off-center but still has all of the date and mintmark, you’ve struck gold — a coin like that is worth more than $100!

 Coiners at the United States Mint had to hand-punch the mintmark onto working dies back in 1973, which left a lot of possibility for human mistake.
 Authorities made mistakes.
 They usually rectified them by punching the wrong or misplaced mintmark with a different one.
 Although Mintmark variants are tiny and widespread, they are nonetheless collectible.
 The value of most re-punched mintmarks ranges from $3 to $10, depending on the degree of variation and the coin’s unique condition.